huntdatacenter/docs/docs/faq/users.md

 ## Current users

-### How do I change my machine password?
+### How do I change my machine passphrase?

-You can change your SSH password with the **`passwd`** command.
+You can change your SSH passphrase with the **`passwd`** command.
 You will be asked to type your current password, and your future password two times.
 You will need to run the command on both your entry and home machine for a full update.
-[Contact us](/contact) if you don't remember your passwords and need a reset.
+Order a SSH passphrase reset in our [service desk](/service-desk/user-orders/#ssh-passphrase-reset) if you don't remember your passwords and need a reset.

 ```bash
 passwd